lennyleadership/zhichang/content/docs/06 Writing Technique/01 Writing with Flair/Clarity/31_fuzzy_thinking.md

 That's right.

-There's a lack of clarity about various things, like whose quest for greatness, and what kind of greatness?
+There's a lack of clarity about various things, like <u>whose quest for greatness</u>, and <u>what kind of greatness</u>?
 Things, things like that.

 If you ever write a sentence like this, the first thing you want to do is figure out, what am I really trying to say here?